norbertszivos/dotfiles/README.md

 The other configs for *bash-git-prompt* already in the `bash-git-prompt/prompt.sh` and `.bashrc` file.
 See `prompt.sh` [here](https://github.com/norbertszivos/bash-git-prompt/blob/my_prompt/prompt.sh).

 Configure the root's prompt as well.
-Paste line below into `/root/.bashrc` file.
+Paste the line below into `/root/.bashrc` file.

 ```bash
 source /usr/local/share/bash-git-prompt/prompt.sh